Hooyh110/BioPortainer/SCREENSHOT.md

 ---

-**FIG 6.**
+**FIG 6.
+DugongCMD configuration through BioPortainer -** Application form for the "Dugong CMD" template of the BioPortainer repository.
+Through the form, user can configure the implementation of different bioinformatics protocols in a simple and fast way
 <p align="center"><img src="https://raw.githubusercontent.com/LaBiOS/BioPortainer/master/images/screen/f5.png"></p>

 ---

-**FIG 7.**
+**FIG 7.
+DugongCMD configuration through BioPortainer -** Application form for the "Dugong CMD" template of the BioPortainer repository.
+Through the form, user can configure the implementation of different bioinformatics protocols in a simple and fast way
 <p align="center"><img src="https://raw.githubusercontent.com/LaBiOS/BioPortainer/master/images/screen/f6.png"></p>

 ---

 **FIG 8.
-Galaxy Stable configuration through BioPortainer.** In the Galaxy Stable of App Templates, all Magic Environment Variables are available through the interface for quick and easy setup.
+Galaxy Stable configuration through BioPortainer -** In the Galaxy Stable of App Templates, all Magic Environment Variables are available through the interface for quick and easy setup.
 <p align="center"><img src="https://raw.githubusercontent.com/LaBiOS/BioPortainer/master/images/screen/f7.png"></p>

 ---